 Secondary air is also inducted via a duct on the rear panel, the upper end of which corresponds to a series of holes in the rear firebrick.

-The control knob (D) near the side of the stove is for riddling the grate section, causing loose ash to fall into the ashpan.
+The control knob (C) near the base of the stove is to open the rear air damper.